j4w8n/supakit/README.md

 This module depends on the `clients` module.

 Sets and refreshes browser cookies.
 Information comes from the Supabase `session`.
 On every server request, Supakit will attempt to refresh Supabase cookies if the jwt expires in less than 120 seconds; or has already expired.
-Note the refresh process does not renew the provider token.
 This means you should keep your cookie `maxAge` at 120 seconds or longer.
 By default, Supakit sets `maxAge` to 14400 seconds (4 hours).

+Supakit will set these three cookies:

 - `sb-user`
 - `sb-access-token`
-- `sb-provider-token`
 - `sb-refresh-token`

 ### locals

-Sets `event.locals.session` with the `sb-user` cookie value.
+Sets `event.locals.session` equal to the `sb-user` cookie value.

 ### client